-Part of our commitment is to those who find themselves street Homeless, and as such we provide volunteer led rough sleeper outreach in Hull and the East Riding.
-This a charitable contribution in support of the Local Authorities outreach provision undertaken by Emmaus on behalf of Hull City Council and East Riding Council.
+Part of our commitment is to those who find themselves street Homeless, and as such we can provide emergency volunteer led rough sleeper outreach in Hull and the East Riding.
+This is a small charitable contribution in support of the Local Authorities statutory outreach provision undertaken by Emmaus on behalf of Hull City Council and East Riding Council.
 Our aim is to signpost, give information and advice to rough sleepers, street homeless, those not accessing shelter and those in transit.
-Our offering also includes advocacy for rough sleepers in appointments and housing or health related meetings, we tie this in with our drop in service which runs weekly to give people a safe place to visit and support their pathways.
-Our commitment is to provide this provision 5 days a week, including over weekends.
-This is all possible thanks to the building of positive and appropriate working relationships across agencies and is testament to Hull’s commitment to those in need.
+Our offering includes advocacy for rough sleepers in appointments and housing or health related meetings, we tie this in with our drop in service which runs weekly to give people a safe place to visit and support their pathways.
+This is possible thanks to the building of positive and appropriate working relationships across agencies and is testament to Hull’s commitment to fully supporting rough sleepers.

 To report a rough sleeper in Hull and the East Riding

-Call us on (01430) 266309 to report a rough sleeper and leave a message with full details if necessary
+Call Emmaus Outreach on: 01482 223722 to report a rough sleeper and leave a message with full details if necessary

 If you are concerned someone my be at risk of becoming street homeless email us at firstname.lastname@example.org and we can give you advice